ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ### Production

-Create a branch that's named `vMAJOR.MINOR.VERSION`.
-This will trigger a deployment and cut a release build for the production app.
+Trigger a production deployment using `./bin/create-deployment production`.
+You'll need to provide a `DEPLOYMENT_SHA` and a `DEPLOYMENT_TOKEN`.
+(This might change to a branch/tag in the near future, TBD.)

 **It's on you to provide a valid build version and number.** Since we're pushing two+ apps (internal and production) from the same source, we don't want